Dry Dock 2018

 Every year in September our ferry, the Whatcom Chief, goes into dry dock for maintenance at a shipyard.
 Since there is no substitute vehicle ferry, this means foot passenger service only.
-2017 dry dock lasts for at almost 3 weeks.
+2018 dry dock lasts for 3 weeks.

 The end date is tentative in case repairs take longer than expected.
 What you read here is not official.
 Check the Whatcom County website for official information and updates.